ChrissyBeans/ChrissyBeans/README.md

 <p align=center> I'm most often offtab or not paying attention, so whisp to interact / get my attention most of the time.
 My status is always set to away!
 You gotta try interacting to see if I'm there.

+<p align=center> If I'm ever seen cuddling/nuzzling/kissing someone, it's always platonic/friendly unless it's with my partner! (the nature of our affection is beyond your comprehension. /hj)

 <p align=center> .

 <p align=center> Please stop eating my grapes for god's sake there is a fruit basket like right there near where I sit. /lh